Kitware/CMake/Help/command/if.rst

  (in any directory).

 ``if(TEST test-name)``
+ .. versionadded:: 3.3
   True if the given name is an existing test name created by the :command:`add_test` command.

 ``if(EXISTS path-to-file-or-directory)``
  True if the named file or directory exists.
 Behavior is well-defined